What’s At Stake? Our Economy, Water Quality, Environment, and Quality of Life

 Salinity Intrusion: the drinking water supplies of in-Delta water users in Contra Costa, Solano, and Napa Counties rely on fresh water that is being threatened by more and more intrusion of saltwater

-Without adequate freshwater flows, salt water intrudes farther inland, compromising drinking water supply systems, freshwater ecosystems, and beneficial uses such as boating, recreational and sport fishing, and other uses.
+Without adequate freshwater flows, salt water intrudes farther inland, compromising drinking water supply systems, freshwater ecosystems, beneficial uses such as boating, recreational and sport fishing, and even local agriculture.

 Lost Jobs & Income: over $1 billion and thousands of jobs lost; fishing-based communities devastated